ucla/lti-media-resources/README.md

 4. Click on the "View push commands" button to view the 4 commands to push images to the repository
 5. After pushing an image to the repo, move on

-This will need to be repeated for each service listed in the Docker Compose file (Nodeserver and Nginx).

-### Creating Network Load Balancer

-To utilize elastic IP with ECS Fargate, we need to use a NLB.
-Visit https://aws.amazon.com/premiumsupport/knowledge-center/ecs-fargate-static-elastic-ip-address/ for directions.

 ### Creating AWS ECS Cluster

 1. Go to AWS ECS (Elastic Container Service)